 FAQ's and Serving Suggestions:

-So many white fish varieties would work here, including tilapia, cod, halibut, swai, corvina and flounder.
+So many white fish varieties would work here, including cod, tilapia, corvina and flounder.
+Haddock fillets can be thin, so just ensure if you're using cod or corvina, which can be a bit thicker, to adjust cooking times.
 This seasoning recipe was my grandfather's go-to blend for grilled chicken, so I already know it's also delicious on other proteins!

 The haddock I used when I made this recipe for the photos was frozen haddock that had been thawed in the refrigerator overnight.
 So I know it will be a good fit for your dish, as well!
 I like to defrost fish on a rack over a baking sheet so excess water can drip out overnight.
 Be sure to dry your fish well with paper towels before seasoning and grilling.

 I love to serve this with simple roasted potatoes (usually with the same spice mixture of my favorite seasonings!) and a second side of grilled or roasted vegetables.
-Grilled asparagus would be the perfect side dish for this lean protein, so would mashed potatoes or green beans with almonds and parmesan cheese.
-And you just can't beat a loaf of crusty bread with garlic herb butter.
+Check out my Best Sides to Serve with Haddock post for 21 great sides options!

 To store, transfer grilled haddock fillets to an airtight container and keep in the refrigerator for up to 2 days.
 For best results when eating leftover thin fillets, serve cold over a salad or grain bowl.
 If reheating, warm on a lower temperature (300℉) in the oven until just heated through.